 Weed hangovers, or “stone-overs”, are unfortunately an unpleasant side effect of consuming weed.
 But not everyone experiences a hangover from weed, and everyone’s experience is different.
 The experience is also much different than the familiar hangover from a night out drinking.
-A weed hangover is not just an urban myth, over-consumption of cannabis might lead to a painful and uncomfortable experience the next morning.
+A weed hangover is not just an urban myth, over-consumption of cannabis might lead to an uncomfortable experience the next morning.

-Even if medical marijuana is by now well established, hangovers from too much marijuana are real. there is no such thing as a weed hangover cure.
-If you wake up feeling groggy, you’ll need to employ some of suggestions below and wait it out.
-But, if you are looking to use weed for a hangover induced by a night boozing, than read on for details on using cannabis to soothe a severe hangover.
+Even if medical cannabis is by now well established, hangovers from too much weed are real.
+There is no such thing as a weed hangover cure.
+If you wake up feeling groggy, you’ll need to employ some of the suggestions below and wait it out.
+But, if you are looking to use weed for a hangover induced by a night boozing, then read on for details on using cannabis to soothe a severe hangover.

-Studies show that the residual effects of marijuana consumption are what lead to still feeling not-quite-sober the next day.
+Studies show that the residual effects of cannabis consumption are what lead to still feeling not-quite-sober the next day.
 The residual effects commonly include:

 - Cognitive impairment